bitcoin/bips/bip-0139/field-registry.md

 - `bip85_derivation_path`: Optional string describing the
   [BIP-0085](https://github.com/bitcoin/bips/blob/master/bip-0085.mediawiki) derivation
   path used to derive this signer's key from a master key.
+- `modality`: Optional string describing where the key material lives.
+  Either `dedicated` (a device whose only job is signing) or `general` (software on a general-purpose or network-connected device, including a remote service).
+  The value can only degrade over a key's lifetime: material that has been on a general device never becomes dedicated again.
+An importer that reads a value more dedicated than the one it recorded MUST treat it as suspect, and MUST NOT silently promote it.
+- `devices`: Optional array of records describing how this signer can be reached.
+  Each entry may contain `vendor` and `model` strings naming the product, a `transports` array of strings such as `usb`, `qr`, `nfc`, `sd` or `service`, a `registration` string holding an opaque blob proving a descriptor was registered on that device, and a `last_health_check` integer Unix timestamp recording when signing through it was last proven to work.
+  The whole array is advisory.
+It is a cache of how the signer was last reached, not a statement that the key belongs to a device, and a key may be moved to other hardware at any time.
+An importer MAY ignore it and MUST fall back to asking the user.
+  `registration` is the one member that does not degrade gracefully: a blob produced on one device is meaningless on another, so an importer MUST re-verify it rather than trust it.

 ### Key Status